ANTIPHON

 2026

-In a darkened room, fourteen speakers play a piece built from recordings of a string quintet (two violins, viola, cello, and double bass) captured with microphones capable of recording frequencies beyond the range of human hearing.
+In a darkened room, fourteen speakers play recordings of a string quintet and resonant objects captured with microphones capable of recording frequencies beyond the range of human hearing.

-During the recording sessions at Studio Richter Mahr in September 2025, the instruments were routed through a variety of resonant objects - cymbals, gongs, drums, guitars, piano strings, and sheets of metal and paper - creating an expanded “orchestra of objects”.
+During the recording process at Studio Richter Mahr in September 2025, each instrument was routed through a variety of resonators — cymbals, gongs, drums, guitars, piano strings, and sheets of metal and paper — creating an expanded “orchestra of objects”.

 The recordings were then dramatically slowed and pitch-shifted to bring the ultrasonic into the audible range.
 Familiar musical gestures become extended and monumental: a bow stroke stretches from seconds into minutes, mechanical noise and room tone expand into audible atmosphere, and details normally below the threshold of attention become the foreground.